antonhornquist/Grrr-sc/README.md

 ## Extending Grrr

 It's possible to create custom widgets and add support for additional grid controllers by subclassing base classes in the Grrr library.
-Refer to section "Extending Grrr" in documentation for details on extending Grrr.
+Refer to section "Extending Grrr" in the bundled documentation for details on extending Grrr.

 ## License